Don Buford: Baltimore Orioles

 In 1970 Buford batted .272 with 17 home runs and a career high 109 walks.
 The Orioles gained redemption in the World Series, which they won over the Cincinnati Reds in five games.
 Buford, playing in four of those games, went 4-for-15, including a home run in Game Three, which Baltimore won 9-3.
 In 1971 Buford batted .290 with a career-high 19 home runs.
 He was also selected to the All-Star team for the only time in his career.
 Again the Orioles went to the World Series; this time, however, the Pittsburgh Pirates defeated them in seven games.
 Buford collected six hits in this Series; two of them were home runs.

 In each of the Orioles’ three pennant-winning seasons Buford scored 99 runs, leading the American League in that category in 1971.
+He hit .318, with two home runs, five runs scored and four RBIs in the 1970 post-season against the Minnesota Twins and the Reds, and .300, with two home runs, four runs scored, and four RBIs in the 1971 post-season against the Oakland Athletics and Pirates.
+He did not commit any errors in the field in his 15 World Series games.

 Buford was the first Baltimore Oriole to homer from both sides of the plate in the same game.
 He accomplished this feat on April 9, 1970 in a 13-1 win over the Cleveland Indians.
 Buford also had the dubious distinction of being the first Oriole to strike out five times in one game, on August 26, 1971.
 However, his Orioles defeated his former team, the Chicago White Sox, 8–7.
+He was fined by “Judge” Frank Robinson of the Orioles Kangaroo Court for his performance.

 Japan

-After the 1971 season the Orioles played an exhibition series in Japan.
-After slumping to .206 in 1972 Buford returned to Japan, where he had been known as "The Greatest Leadoff Man in the World" during the Orioles’ tour, to play professionally.
-In four seasons, from 1973 to 1976, he hit .270 with 65 home runs and 213 RBI.

-In 1973 and 1974 voted to top 9 Best Players in Japan.
-Played in All-Star Games receiving Honors.
+After the 1971 season the Orioles played an 18 game exhibition series in Japan.
+Buford hit home runs in consecutive games against the Yomiuri Giants, and in a game against the Hiroshima Carp he hit a two-run home run, scored another run and stole a pair of bases.
+He had 11 total RBIs.
+After slumping to .206 in 1972, the Orioles asked Buford to take a $10,000 pay cut, which he refused.
+His contract rights were sold to the Taiheiyo Club Lions in Japan, who doubled his salary.
+Buford returned to Japan, where he had been known as "The Greatest Leadoff Man in the World" during the Orioles’ tour, to play professionally.
+In four seasons (three with the Lions, where he made two All-Star teams - receiving honors - and his final season with the Nankai Hawks), from 1973 to 1976, he hit .270 with 65 home runs and 213 RBIs.
+In 1973 and 1974 he was voted to the top 9 Best Players in Japan.
+Former American baseball major leaguers Roger Repoz (1973), Matty Alou (1974-1975) and Frank Howard (1974) were Lions teammates.

-Post retirement